Ovarian cancer research

 TroVax is a type of vaccine that helps the immune system to recognise and attack cancer cells.
 After treatment for ovarian cancer, primary peritoneal cancer or fallopian tube cancer, you may have blood tests to look for a tumour marker called CA125.
 Having an increased amount of CA125 in your blood may mean that your cancer has come back.
 If you have a raised CA125 level without any signs or symptoms of your cancer having come back, your doctor may not want you to start chemotherapy straight away.
 The aim of the TRIOC trial is to find out if giving TroVax after a rise in CA125 can slow the growth of cancer and delay the start of chemotherapy.

-There is information about these trials on our clinical trials database.
-Choose 'ovarian' from the dropdown list of cancer types.
+There is information about Ovarian Cancer trials on our clinical trials database.

 Doctors have been looking at the hormone treatment tamoxifen to treat advanced ovarian cancer.
 Tamoxifen is an important drug for treating breast cancer.
 A few studies have tested tamoxifen for women who have advanced ovarian cancer where chemotherapy treatment has not worked.
 These studies showed that tamoxifen worked for a small number of women.
 But until larger trials are done we don't know for sure how helpful it is in treating ovarian cancer.